Best daily deals

 The Anker Soundcore Life A1 offers a high IPX7 rating and a bass-focused sound at an affordable price.

 Anyone who exercises outdoors knows just how vital vigilance is, and the Shockz OpenRun Pro allows you to keep an ear on your surroundings while listening to your music.
-Unlike other earbuds that don’t seal to your ear canal, the OpenRun Pro leaves your ears unoccluded.
+Unlike other earbuds that seal to your ear canal, these bone conduction headphones leave your ears unoccluded.

 Two bulb-shaped pieces connect to a band that wraps around the back of your head, which has plenty of flexibility to fit most head shapes.
-The OpenRun Pro have an IP55 rating against dust and water, making them my go-to recommendation for rock climbers and outdoor cyclists.
-Unfortunately, the headset charges via a proprietary 2-pin connector rather than USB-C. Considering all the benefits, this is a minor inconvenience.
+The OpenRun Pro has an IP55 rating against dust and water, making them my go-to recommendation for rock climbers and outdoor cyclists.

 Shokz OpenRun ProShokz OpenRun Pro